MishaTitov/Uni/C_C++/matrix/README.txt

-implementation of class Matrix and some filters
+implementation of class Matrix and some filters in C